Majidsp/petition/README.md

 Jest, SuperTest

 # Features:
-registration and login.
-Users' passwords are encrypted using bcrypt - a password hashing function. users can add and edit profile info. users can see a full list of supporters or sort fellow-signers by city.
-If users added their personal webpage, other users can access it by clicking on user's name.
+registration and log in.
+editing profile and adding more information like city of residence and age. users can register their real signature using canvas. showing the list of signers and filtering based on location.